My ears were thumped by the silence on the other end of Laura’s phone. I jumped in my car to drive to her house. Husband stayed home.

-I left her there, left her house, and took her mobile phone.
-I would search for traces of The Big I Am.
+I left her there.
+I left her house.
+I took her mobile phone to search for traces of Mr Big I Am.

 Back home in the kitchen, my rage turned to fear.
 I did not have the stomach for searching her life on-line.
-I worried: she may need the phone to get help if she got worse.
-I jumped in my car, again and posted the phone through her letterbox.
+I worried she may need the phone to get help.
+I jumped in my car again and posted the phone through her letterbox.

-My anxiety grew, a living thing, it crept into my body and made a home.
-As dusk descended, I nipped out, drove past Bella’s house, all windows were lighted against the night.
+My anxiety grew, a living thing, it crept into my belly and made a home there.
+As dusk descended, I nipped out to drive past Laura’s house, all windows were lighted against the night.

-The light house was a sign: she was up, and out of bed.
+The light house was a sign: Laura was up, and out of bed.

 I did not know back then that cocaine sobered a drunk.